alexyu132/zcar/README.md

 | Small radio receiver | 1 | 2 channels or more, smaller than approx 34x22x13mm.
 Flysky GR3E works if decased. |
 | MINI-Z shell | 1 | Tested with Kyosho MZQ101 AE86 shell |
 | MINI-Z tires | 4 | 8.5mm width, 25mm OD, 20mm ID.
 The tires that come with the display chassis work fine. |

+## Print settings
+### Resolution: 0.1-0.15mm

+### Infill: 25% or higher

+### Vertical perimeters: 3 or more

+### Horizontal perimeters: 4 or more

+### Supports: Off

+### Printing Notes:
+Most of the printed parts are split into 2 prearranged trays.
+Print tray1.stl at 0.15mm layer height and tray2.stl at 0.1mm layer height.
+Make sure your printer has good layer adhesion, as some parts have a small bed contact area and can warp or detach easily.
+The front wheels have a cylindrical piece of built-in support on the inside of the wheel.
+To remove, use pliers to grip the support and pull straight out without twisting.

+The motor mount and gears are located in the geartrains subfolder in the STL folder.
+There are currently 2 gear ratios available - 13T:42T and 11T:43T.
+There are also 2 motor mounts available since different models of 130 motors vary slightly in size.
+The loose mount fits motors that are 15.4mm wide across the flats, while the tight mount fits 15mm wide motors.
+For more powerful motors, it may be necessary to print the motor mount and motor pinion in ABS or PETG to prevent the plastic from softening.